 Australia's Cannabis Import Quota Slashed Amid Surging Local Production

-Demand over projections and idle permits that limited operational flexibility were cited as reasons for the reduction, adding that Germany is moving in the opposite direction following higher patient demand and authorised import surge.
+Over-projected demand and idle permits that limited operational flexibility were cited as reasons for the reduction.

-In a post, it was stated that dried cannabis plant parts, except for seed, may now be imported in 10-gram packaging sizes without the need for inspection.
+Elsewhere in the Australian cannabis space, the Department of Agriculture, Fisheries and Forestry (DAFF) has implemented a new packaging policy that became effective in September.
+Dried cannabis plant parts, except for seed, may now be imported in 10 gram packaging sizes without the need for inspection.

 “(This) limitation has been determined to be a suitable remedial option to sufficiently mitigate the biosecurity risks associated with dried cannabis plant parts other than seed,” DAFF explained.